 How Do I Get Rid of Cockroaches?

-If you’re one of the lucky few who catches a cockroach problem before it gets too big, you may be able to solve it with over-the-counter remedies.
+If you’re one of the lucky few who catches the the infestation before the cockroaches reproduce and the problem gets too big, you may be able to solve it with over-the-counter remedies.
 Sadly, by the time most property owners see one cockroach, the infestation has already progressed beyond the DIY treatment stage.

 The problem with roaches is that they can enter buildings through the smallest openings, eat anything humans eat, and hide successfully from us under cover of darkness (they’re nocturnal) until their populations literally overrun their hiding places.
 If you see a roach in the daytime, it probably means they have reached this stage of infestation.